CodeEditApp/codeedit.app/data/blog/2024/12/year-in-review-2024.md

 As 2024 comes to a close, we’re excited to continue this journey with you.
 We're honored and proud of everything we accomplished this year.
 Here's to another great next year! 🎉

-Happy New Year,
-The CodeEdit Team
+Happy New Year,<br>The CodeEdit Team